-But Families do it too.
-It’s just harder to do as a family with kids.
-You have so many more obstacles to overcome.
-More of a financial burden.
-More lives to consider.
-Nevertheless, there are other families out there doing it.
-Here are a just a few Families who travel long term with their kids in tow.
+Here are a some other families who travel long term with their kids in tow.
 (Long term means that they are travelling the world indefinitely or until it no longer suits them.)

 These people aren’t rich.
 They are people who got creative with how they earn a living so that they could lead a location independent life.

 I’m no expert in this field.
 Here are some of the negative comments I have heard and how I deal with them.

 1) You are selfish to impose your dream to travel (to live in France) on your children

 A handful of emails I received said we were selfish to impose our dream to live in France on our children.

 Yes my husband and I love to travel and yes it was OUR dream to live in France, but our decision to actually DO IT was not merely based on a selfish desire but a strong belief that spending a year or more abroad would also BENEFIT our children.

 That’s right, WE BELIEVE that our children will benefit from living in another country: exposed to another culture, speaking another language and so much more.
 We could have sent our elder sons to France on a year abroad program, instead we decided to spend a year abroad TOGETHER AS A FAMILY.
 You don’t have to agree or want to enrich your children’s lives as we have chosen to do.
 You just have to respect that we have our beliefs on how best to do it and you have yours.